web3ideation/multisig-wallet-w3i/README.md

 test receive erc20 and erc721 and the emitted event for receiving ✅

-➡️ licence files niklas vergleichen

-todo extension finden die relative code zeilen bezüge unterstütz

-test natspec machen lassen
+test natspec machen lassen ✅

+licence files niklas vergleichen ✅

-- "Please evaluate my tests critically if they make sense or if they are bent in a way that they actually cover up issues with my smart contract" - extensives testscript und fuzzing schreiben (das testscript was ich aktuell habe verstehe ich nicht 100% also sicher gehen dass ich keinen scheiß teste) (Add more edge case tests, particularly around owner management and transaction execution. ; Add tests for potential malicious scenarios to ensure the contract is secure against various attack vectors. ; 1. testFailAddExistingOwner() The failure in testFailAddExistingOwner() suggests that either:
+➡️ - "Please evaluate my tests critically if they make sense or if they are bent in a way that they actually cover up issues with my smart contract" - extensives testscript und fuzzing schreiben (das testscript was ich aktuell habe verstehe ich nicht 100% also sicher gehen dass ich keinen scheiß teste) (Add more edge case tests, particularly around owner management and transaction execution. ; Add tests for potential malicious scenarios to ensure the contract is secure against various attack vectors. ; 1. testFailAddExistingOwner() The failure in testFailAddExistingOwner() suggests that either:
 The contract allows adding an existing owner, which it shouldn't, or The test might be incorrectly asserting the behavior.) doublecheck that if a multisigowner gets deleted that the numconfirmation gets reduced in case otherwise there would be more confirmations required than multisigowners exist.

 Testnet tests (deployscript schreiben)

+Mainnet deploy

 CI workflow run CI: All jobs have failed

 how about ERC777 and other token standards?
 How about implementing safeTransfer for ERC20 tokens?

-Cyphrin nach audit fragen (wie sind die kosten?)
+Cyfrin nach audit fragen (wie sind die kosten?)

--
+## todo extension finden die relative code zeilen bezüge unterstütz

 -
 -
 -